top of page

 To calculate the federal income tax, state tax, and local income tax, you`ll need to work with the information supplied by the employee at the point of employment in the Form W-4.
 This shows you their filing status and exemptions.
 Check the IRS publication 15B to see how much tax to withhold from an employee's paycheck.

-The same applies when calculating state income tax; each state provides an updated withholding tax table to guide employees on how much tax withhold from their employees.
+The same applies when calculating state income tax; each state provides an updated withholding tax table to guide employees on how much tax to withhold from their employees.

 Self-Employment Taxes